You are here:

 - All university certificates obtained

-- A copy of the Bachelor's degree certificate (the Master's degree certificate)
+- A copy of the Bachelor's thesis (the Master's thesis), if applicable

 - The assessment report(s) on the Bachelor thesis (the Master thesis), if applicable

 - Two letters of recommendation by university professors or lecturers regarding the applicant’s aptitude to independently pursue scientific work at doctorate level